-The last inside page of a joint PhD thesis is similar to Appendix 3c.
-The leaflet with the propositions of a joint PhD thesis is similar to Appendix 3d.
+The last inside page of a joint PhD thesis is similar to Appendix 3d.

+The leaflet with the propositions of a joint PhD thesis is similar to Appendix 3e (in Pdf immediately after the cover).

-Appendix 8 Procedure and format request ius promovendi for others than associate professors 1 in Tenure Track
+Appendix 8 Procedure and format request ius promovendi associate professors